brainlife/app-time-series-2-network/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-brainlife.app.372-blue.svg)](https://doi.org/10.25663/brainlife.app.372)

 # app-time-series-2-network
-Converts an NxT time series to an NxN functional connectivity matrix
+Converts an NxT time series to an NxN functional connectivity matrix, where N is the number of nodes and T is the number of time points.
+Such a functional connectivity matrix can be submitted to functional brain network analyses.

 ### Authors